5 (More) Tips For Hunting Merriam’s Wild Turkey

 My friend David Petersen (author of A Man Made of Elk), who hunts turkeys with a traditional bow, says: “Slate calls in my opinion make the most realistic sounds.
 My favorite is an old cheapie I bought 20 years ago, not even made anymore.
 Stay away from glass slates, as they’re tricky to use.”
 Most strikers are made of wood, but there are different kinds of wood.
 You will, for example, get a slightly different tone from ash than from hard maple.

 By carrying two pots and two strikers you can produce at least four different tones or frequencies.
 To our ears there might not seem to be much difference, but to a turkey a slight change in frequency can make all the difference.
-And these days you don’t need to buy a manufacturer’s instructional DVD to learn how to use your call, just go online and watch/wade through the dozens or hundreds of free YouTube videos on the subject.
+And these days, to learn how to use your call, just go online and watch/wade through the dozens or hundreds of free videos on the subject.

 According to Outdoor News contributor Mark Strand: “In order to insert yourself into the conversation and influence turkeys into coming to you, the calling you send forth has to sound real.
 This is no substitute for getting the rhythm right, and tone is important.
 It takes practice, but with a good slate or box call, most hunters can make realistic calls after 10 minutes.”